mParticle/docs/src/pages/guides/idsync/identify-users/index.md

 3. Username
 4. Phone number

-Since the user hasn’t logged in or created an account yet, no customer ID, email address, or username is provided with the identification request.
+Since the user hasn't logged in or created an account yet, no customer ID, email address, or username is provided with the identification request.

 ### 3. mParticle creates an anonymous profile for the user